Winchelsea to Hastings walk

 - In 50 metres turn left through a wooden fieldgate (the post marked with a yellow arrow), to go along the bottom of a farmhouse garden for 10 metres to then go through another fieldgate into the bottom corner of a field.
 Go diagonally across this field for 200 metres, your direction east, and go over a stile in the opposite corner of the field.

 - Bear left on the tarmac road.
 In 40 metres you reach a driveway on your right.

-- If you wish to visit Pett Level beach, or The Smugglers pub for a late lunch, continue along the road for 350 metres.
+- If you wish to visit Pett Level beach, continue along the road for 350 metres.

 - For the Winchelsea or Rye Circular walks, where the road turns left in 200 metres, with public conveniences to your right, switch to the walk directions of Walk 29 Hastings to Rye in Time Out Country Walks Volume 2, directions for which are also available on this site.
 Pick up these directions just after point at the point marked [!].

 - Otherwise turn right up the driveway for 8 metres, to then fork right up four steps on to a path with the Saxon Shore Way emblem on a post .
 Go up this path for 550 metres, crossing over two driveways (after which you can hear and see the sea below on your left), and enter the National Trust's land at Fairlight.

 - Ignore a stile to the right to keep on the coastal path.